 I have another great post for you that includes 17 Organizing Experts.
 They share with us How to Organize When You are Too Overwhelmed to Start.
 It might just give you some more ideas for organizing.

 This weekend let’s create a home for our keys and purse, let’s commit to putting our shoes back where they belong every single day, and let’s change our clothes right when we get home so everything makes it back to its home.
-And, if you would like to get further along in your organizing journey, buy the book The Life Changing Magic of Tidying Up.
+And, if you would like to get further along in your organizing journey, sign up below for my new email series From Clutter to Tame.